awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-runbooks-clusters.md

 **Before you begin**
 Before you start a runbook from Application Manager, do the following:
 + Verify that you have the correct permissions for starting runbooks\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 + Review the Automation procedure documentation about starting runbooks\.
-For more information, see [Working with automations](automation-working.md)\.
+For more information, see [Running automations](running-automations.md)\.
 + If you intend to start runbooks on multiple resources at one time, review the documentation about using targets and rate controls\.
-For more information, see [Run automations at scale](automation-working-targets-and-rate-controls.md)\.
+For more information, see [Run automations at scale](running-automations-scale.md)\.

 **To start a runbook for clusters from Application Manager**